-Companies distance themselves from Mark Halperin after harassment allegations
+Penguin Press cancels Mark Halperin's 'Game Change' after harassment allegations

-HBO announced on Thursday that it will not move forward with a planned miniseries about the 2016 election based on a forthcoming book co-authored by Mark Halperin after a CNN report in which five women accused Halperin of sexual harassment.
+Penguin Press announced on Thursday night that it had canceled plans to publish the 2016 installment of the bestselling "Game Change" books after CNN reported five women have accused co-author Mark Halperin of sexual harassment.

+"In light of the recent news regarding Mark Halperin, the Penguin Press has decided to cancel our plans to publish a book he was co-authoring on the 2016 election," Penguin Press said in a statement.

+HBO had said earlier in the day it had canceled plans to move forward with a miniseries about the 2016 election based on the book.

 "HBO is no longer proceeding with the project tied to the untitled book co-authored by Mark Halperin and John Heilemann on the 2016 Presidential election," HBO -- which, like CNN, is owned by Time Warner -- said in a statement.
 "HBO has no tolerance for sexual harassment within the company or its productions."